-The MA program was two students short (n = 18) of meeting the target of graduating 20 students.
-The NCE pass rate for graduating students and the reported licensure rate for program graduates is high - only one student surveyed reported they were not licensed and this student is a school counselor.
-Additionally, results indicate 100% of program graduates participating in the survey are employed as counselors.
+The MA program exceeded the target of graduating 20 students (23 students graduated in 2021-2022).
+The NCE pass rate for graduating students and the reported licensure rate for program graduates is high - only two students surveyed reported they were not licensed and these students were school counselors (only a certificate is required for school counselors in the state of Idaho).
+Most graduates are employed as counselors.